HotPotatoC/twitter-clone/README.md

 - Like Tweets
 - Follow users
 - Images & Media uploads stored in AWS S3 Buckets
+- Up to 4 images in a single tweet with the same layout as Twitter
 - Crop profile image
 - Edit Profile Details
 - Edit Profile Image